 Other theatre productions include: Richard III, American Psycho, King Lear and The House of Bernarda Alba (Almeida); Dr Faustus, The Maids (Jaime Lloyd and ATG) The Lorax (Old Vic), King Charles III (West End, UK Tour, Australian Tour and Broadway); The Ruling Class (Trafalgar); Trelawny of the Wells, Moonlight and Polar Bears (Donmar); Once In A Lifetime, A Streetcar Named Desire and A Season in the Congo (Young Vic); Tipping The Velvet (Hammersmith Lyric), Luna Gale (Hampstead Theatre) Ten Billion, Red Bud, Aunt Dan and Lemon, Gone Too Far and The Pride (Royal Court); Salome (Headlong Company and tour); the Olivier-winning Into the Woods (Regent’s Park); Painkiller (Belfast) and Four Quartets (Lincoln Center, New York).

 West End work includes the musicals Made in Dagenham, I Can’t Sing and The Commitments, The Pride, The Little Dog Laughed, Three Days of Rain (Olivier nomination for Best Lighting), Pinter’s The Lover and The Collection, and Pinter’s People.

 He has lit dance productions for ROH2 in London, Bern:Ballett and Scottish Dance.

-2017 projects include lighting The Life of Galileo for The Young Vic and The Winters Tale for ENO as well as collaborating with Glyndebourne, among others.
+2017 projects include lighting The Life of Galileo and Cat On The Hot Tin Roof for The Young Vic, Hamlet for Glyndebourne, and Fatherland for Frantic Assembly, among others.